Maribor, Slovenia: Visiting the World's Oldest Vine (Stara trta)

 Where two EU nations still like to check each other's paperwork

-"Crossing at Macelj is to traverse not just a national frontier, but a climatic and cultural watershed.
-You leave behind the sun-bleached karst of the Dinarides and enter the forested, river-cut valleys of the Slovenian Alps.
-The air itself changes, carrying the scent of pine and damp earth instead of maquis and salt."
+Crossing at Macelj is to traverse not just a national frontier, but a climatic and cultural watershed.
+You leave behind the sun-bleached karst of the Dinarides and enter the lush, rolling Haloze hills, a region famous for steep vineyards and dense beech forests.
+The air itself changes here, dropping a few degrees and carrying the scent of damp earth and pine instead of the Adriatic's maquis and salt.

 Welcome to Slovenia sign after crossing Macelj border from Croatia (46.2595°N, 15.9023°E)